RhysEJF/radical-alignment/concepts/cognitive-forking.md

 In proprietary software, the code is closed.
 You accept what you're given or you don't use it at all.
 The vendor controls every line of code.
 You're not allowed to see what's inside, let alone modify it.

 In open-source software, the code is transparent.
 You can inspect it, modify it, fork it.
-If you find something suspicious—a backdoor, inefficient code, a feature that serves the maintainer's interests over yours—you can remove it.
+If you find something suspicious, a backdoor, inefficient code, a feature that serves the maintainer's interests over yours, you can remove it.
 You can share your findings.
 Others can verify them.

 The same principle applies to belief systems.